 Until they complete their goal, enabling 2 factor authentication (2fa) for signing in is one of the best ways users can protect their accounts.
 Rather than just verifying that the user knows a piece of information, 2fa also either verifies that the user has some device on them (an authenticator app) or determines the user’s identity in some other way (like biometrics).
 Some of these methods are better than others (for example, verifying a user’s identity by texting them is insecure and biometrics should never be synced to the cloud), but using a secure 2fa method like an authenticator app will dramatically increase your account security.
 Even an insecure method of 2fa is better than no method at all!

 Another method users can use to protect their accounts is using a password manager.
 A password manager stores all of a user’s passwords so that they don’t have to memorize them.
 This means that a user can have a different, hard-to-guess password on each site without the need to remember 50 million passwords.
 Password managers built into browsers by default are good, but it’s usually better to use a password manager which isn’t included in the browser by default.
-My current choice is Bitwarden, and I have a blog post coming soon about why I chose them – subscribe if you’re interested.
+My current choice is Bitwarden, and I’ve written a separate blog post about why I chose them.
 Password managers aren’t as good as 2fa – hackers can still try to guess user’s passwords – but it’s much better than doing nothing at all.
 In addition, combining this with 2fa is probably the best, easiest method most users can take to secure their online accounts.

 While a passwordless future may be five to ten years (if not more) into the future, hopefully the password will soon be a relic of a bygone day, relegated to the same place in history as CD ROMs and floppy disks.
 As long as a suitable replacement can be found, it should be clear now why passwords should be eventually removed from the digital ecosystem.